By Estelle Erasmus

 Sign up for the online class that I’m teaching at NYU: Writing Parenthood: Writing for a Growing Market.
 Anyone, anywhere in the world can take the course and it will work within their timezones.

 I was happy to interview Damon Brown, and Jeanette Hurt for ASJA Direct, about their new book The Passive Writer: 5 Steps to Earning Money in Your Sleep based on their popular ASJA NY panel.

+Thanks to the prevalence of online courses, REITs, investment tools like the xanlam broker, and numerous other technological advancements, it is easier than ever before to build a passive income for yourself.
+These technologies are in the form of different computer programs that can make buying stocks and shares easier by using software like the forex robot or numerous other methods to build your income.
+This is what the book explores.
 The focus of the book is on writers creating more stability and less stress by diversifying the money they get independent of market and publication fluctuations.
 Damon and Jeanette spoke with me about it for the ASJA Direct Podcast which will be up on the site shortly here.
 You can check out all the other podcasts there in the meantime, including an ASJA Conference Preview.
 Here is a little bit more about Damon and Jeanette.

 Damon Brown and Jeanette Hurt